 Title IX Coordinator

-Complaints of harassment or discrimination, based on a Protected Class (e.g., race, sex, disability, or other protected classes), should be reported to the Title IX Coordinator, in accordance with the Harassment and Discrimination Policy.
-The reporting process can be found here.
-Complaints based on sexual misconduct, including sexual assault, domestic and dating violence, and stalking, should also be reported to the Title IX Coordinator.
-The complaint resolution process can be found here.
+Harassment or discrimination based on sex or issues related to sexual misconduct, including sexual assault, domestic or dating violence, and stalking, should be reported to the Title IX Coordinator.
+The reporting process and Title IX information can be found here.

 Office of Student Enrollment and Financial Services